noec764/erpnext/docs/dooks/customize-dooks/custom-field.md

 <!-- add-breadcrumbs -->
 # Custom Field

-Every form in the Dooks has standard set of fields.
+Every form in the Dokie has standard set of fields.
 If you need to capture some information, but there is no standard field available for it, you can insert Custom Field in a form as per your requirement.

 Following are the steps to insert Custom Field in the existing form.